eikaas/syns/README.md

 # syns
 A quick and dirty CLI tool to find synonyms of a given word.
-Because variable naming can be hard.
+Because ""variable naming"" can be hard.

 ## Credits
 Synonyms are provided by the API at http://words.bighugelabs.com